LAND USE DEADLINE IS NOW OCTOBER 25, 2019.

 To Qualify for Agricultural or Horticultural Use

 The applicant shall certify that the real estate is being used in a BONA FIDE program of management and production of field crops, livestock, livestock products, poultry, poultry products, dairy, dairy products, aquaculture products, or horticulture products for sale.
-The real estate must consist of a minimum of five acres and if it has not previously qualified for agricultural or horticultural use proof of a five year farming history must be provided.
-A farming history affidavit is available from the Commissioner's office if it was farmed by others.
+The real estate must consist of a minimum of five acres.
+A farming history affidavit is available from the Commissioner's office if it is farmed by others.

 Field crop production shall be primarily for commercial uses and the average crop yield per acre on each crop grown on the real estate during the immediate three years previous shall be equal to at least one-half of the county average for the past three years; except that the local government may prescribe lesser requirements when unusual circumstances prevail and such requirements are not realistic.